fontobene/path-vis/README.md

 A tool to interactively visualize FontoBene path expressions / polylines, written in [Elm](http://elm-lang.org/).

+You can find a hosted version here: https://fontobene.dbrgn.ch/pathvis/

 ## Requirements

 You need npm and Elm 0.18: https://guide.elm-lang.org/install.html